FlowFuse/website/src/blog/2024/08/using-amqp-with-node-red.md

 ### Prequiste

 - **AMQP Supported Broker Server:** Ensure you have a running AMQP-supported broker server.
 For this guide, we are using RabbitMQ.
-- **Node-RED AMQP Node:** Install the AMQP contrib node via Node-RED pallete manager.
+- **Node-RED AMQP Node:** Install the AMQP contrib node via Node-RED palette manager.

 ### Understanding AMQP Node configuration settings.